kossiitkgp/docs/events/git-and-github.md

 2. **Why do we need something like Git**

    Before teaching anything, it is important that the audience understand why they are learning it.
 Start with an example, with which they can connect.
-Note that most of the audience might have not have collaborated on a software.
+Note that most of the audience might not have collaborated on a software.
 You can give an example of a folder, containing so many files, which are regularly updated.
 Tell them that tools called "Version Control Systems" are used to track projects.
 Tell them the importance of maintaining History and backups.
 Then you can tell that how such tools are useful in Software development and conclude that Git is used to track Software projects.

 3. **Mental Model of Git**:

    Directly jumping to the terminal would confuse the audience.
-It might be frustrating for audience to type commands that they don't understand.
+It might be frustrating for the audience to type commands that they don't understand.
 Hence, first explain how Git tracks your project.
-Tell that by Git stores snapshots of the project.
-And each snapshot is referred as commit.
+Tell that Git stores snapshots of the project and each snapshot is referred as a commit.
 You can show a `git log` of a good project, to convey the idea of how snapshots are taken at every feature.

    Explain the idea of staging area very carefully and clearly.
 Tell them that before storing snapshots, it is important to add them to a staging area.
 Show them a picture depicting the workflow - 1. git add 2. git commit.

    <u>Note</u>: Though it might be tempting to introduce the concepts of Decentralized VCS and Centralized VCS, Merkle Tree.
 Please refrain from jumping to complex concepts.
 We have only 3 hours.
 It is important that we convey them knowledge of practical usage.
 One can use Git comfortably without knowing Merkle Trees.
 But making audience comfortable with Git requires some time and effort.
-So, its worth investing time in making the basics strong.
+So, it's worth investing time in making the basics strong.
 However, you can share the links/resources to such concepts at the end of the workshop for the curious audience.

 4. **A demo**

    A small demo of how a git repository is initialised.
 Creating files and adding them to staging area.
 Commit the changes.
 While you are typing the commands, do explain the audience what these commands do.
 For example, while typing `git add FILE` , tell them that now this will add `FILE` to the staging area.
 You can use `git status` after each command to show the status of changes - changes have been staged, changes have been committed.

    Though any demo works, it is a good idea to demonstrate something that's closer to daily life examples.
 For demo purpose, you can create a project as a "Facebook clone".
 You don't have to write any real code.
-You can simply create a text file and and something to demonstrate that some X feature has been added, and commit it.
-Audience will indirectly absorb the idea the commits are made after every feature is added or after every bug is fixed.
+You can simply create a text file and something to demonstrate that some X feature has been added, and commit it.
+The audience will indirectly absorb the idea the commits are made after every feature is added or after every bug is fixed.

 5. **Stop and Revise**

    It is a good time to stop and revise the concepts.
 Staging area is a non-intuitive concept.
 Try using analogies to make the idea clear(For analogies [refer answer by Spoike](https://softwareengineering.stackexchange.com/questions/119782/what-does-stage-mean-in-git)).
 Ask the audience if they have any doubts.
-In an offline session TAs can individually clear people's queries.
+In an offline session, TAs can individually clear people's queries.

 6. **Reverting using Git**